-U. MANAGEMENT INFORMATION SYSTEM RESPONSIBILITIES
+Q. MANAGEMENT INFORMATION SYSTEM RESPONSIBILITIES

-Subrecipient shall upload all WIOA program participant documentation and accurately record participant data, services provided, and outcomes of services into the Washington State MIS, Efforts to Outcomes (ETO) or its successor.
+The Subrecipient shall comply with the applicable requirements of WIOA section 116.
+This includes but is not limited to tracking, recording participant demographics, uploading all backup documentation, recording all services and outcomes, and reporting on performance accountability measures.
+Subrecipient must also enter all necessary data for federal reporting and performance accountability measures into the State's Management Information System (MIS), currently Efforts to Outcomes Case Management System or its successor.
 Services entered in the MIS must be recorded in a timely manner as outlined in WorkSource Information Notice (WIN) 0082, Change 1, and align with the services defined in the WorkSource Services Catalog.
-Subrecipient shall record case notes to support participant demographics, services provided, and outcomes of services in the MIS.
+The subrecipient shall record case notes to support participant demographics, services provided, and outcomes of services in the MIS.